-He is a Rising Star of the Orchestra of the Age of Enlightenment for the 2019/20 season and will perform with the orchestra at the Bonn Beethoven Festival in September.
-His engagements for the 2019/20 season also include a return to the Royal Opera as the English Clerk / baritone ensemble in a new production of Death in Venice by David McVicar and his debut with the Grange Festival as Demetrius A Midsummer Night’s Dream.
+He has been selected as a Rising Star of the Orchestra of the Age of Enlightenment for the 2019/20 and 20/21 seasons and recently made his international debut with the orchestra at the Bonn Beethoven Festival.
+He will also make numerous appearances with the orchestra at King’s Place, London.
+Other engagements for the 2019/20 season include a return to the Royal Opera as the English Clerk / baritone ensemble in a new production of Death in Venice by David McVicar and his debut with the Grange Festival as Demetrius A Midsummer Night’s Dream.

-Dominic performs widely as a soloist on both the concert and recital platform, with recent debut performances at Sage Gateshead, Newcastle, the Royal Albert Hall, Cadogan Hall, the inaugural Cambridge Song Festival and the London Song Festival.
-He is an alumnus of the Guildhall School of Music and Drama, and continues to study with Robert Dean.
-He is a Samling Artist, a Britten Pears Artist, a Drake Calleja Scholar, an inaugural Askonas Holt Rising Star, and was awarded the Audience Prize as a finalist in the Grange Festival International Singing Competition 2017.
+Dominic performs widely as a soloist on both the concert and recital platform.
+He recently made his debut recital at the Wigmore Hall with pianist Ceri Owen, and will return to perform in November with other artists from the Samling Programme.
+He has made recent debut performances at Sage Gateshead, Newcastle, the Royal Albert Hall, Cadogan Hall, the inaugural Cambridge Song Festival and the London Song Festival.
+During his studies he was a Samling Artist, a Britten Pears Artist, a Drake Calleja Scholar and was awarded the Audience Prize as a finalist in the Grange Festival International Singing Competition 2017.
 He previously read Theology at Clare College, Cambridge.

 Dominic is represented by Keiron Cooke at Askonas Holt